Louisville officials release 911 calls revealing new details about mass shooting at bank

 "He's never hurt anyone, he's a really good kid," she said.
 "We don't even own guns.
 I don't know where he would have gotten a gun."

-Together, the calls add new details to the incident of workplace violence in which the gunman, 25-year-old Connor Sturgeon, used a recently purchased AR-15-style rifle to shoot his coworkers and responding officers before he was shot dead by police.
+The attacker livestreamed the gruesome assault, which took place about 30 minutes before the bank was set to open, authorities said.

-The release of the files comes as officials in Louisville prepare to host a vigil to grieve the victims and as the gunman's family released a statement outlining his mental health challenges.
+Five people were killed, and three remained hospitalized as of Tuesday, including Nickolas Wilt, a 26-year-old rookie police officer who just graduated from the police academy 10 days earlier and was shot in the head.

-The vigil is scheduled for 5 p.m.
-Wednesday at the Muhammad Ali Center in Louisville, the mayor said.
+The release of the files comes as officials in Louisville prepare to host a vigil at 5 p.m. to grieve the victims and as the gunman's family released a statement outlining his mental health challenges.
+Police on Tuesday also released dramatic police body camera footage showing the response to the shooting.

 The attack was just one of more than 145 shootings reported in the US this year with at least four people shot, excluding the shooter.